CERT Basic Training

 - Sunday, October 10, 2021 — 12:30pm to 4:30pm

-Registration for the Fall 2021 class will open in July.
+Registration for the Fall class is now open.

 If YOU need to cancel at least seven days prior to the beginning of class, you can receive a full refund LESS Eventbrite fees or you can request that your registration be moved to a later class.